Frequently Asked Questions

 - Am I required to live on campus?

-FSU has no residency requirement.
-However, over 90% of new students choose to live on campus due to the proximity to classes, the convenience of the meal plans, and the relative ease of adjustment that comes with living in a residence hall community.
+Starting with Fall 2017, FSU will have a first-year live-on residency requirement.
+Should a student wish to live off-campus their first year, they will have to request a release from housing through the Housing Self-Service portal.
+Traditionally, over 90% of new students have chosen to live on campus due to the proximity to classes, the convenience of the meal plans, and the relative ease of adjustment that comes with living in a residence hall community.

 - When will I be notified of my room assignment?

-Since many students meet and get acquainted with other new students at our Summer Planning Conferences, we wait until after the last session before making room assignments.
-Generally, assignments letters, including the names and addresses of assigned roommates, are mailed in late July.
+Since many students meet and get acquainted with other new students at our Summer Preview, we wait until after the last session before making room assignments.
+Generally, assignments letters, including the names and addresses of assigned roommates, are emailed in mid-to-late July.

 - What if I don't get along with my roommate once we move in together?